jvde-github/AIS-catcher/README.md

 Found 1 device(s):
 0: Realtek, RTL2838UHIDIR, SN: 00000001
 ```
 A specific device can be selected with the ``d``-switch using the device number ``-d:0`` or the serial number ``-d 00000001``.
-If you were expecting a particular devices that are missing, you might want to try:
+If you were expecting  particular devices that are missing, you might want to try:
 ```console
 AIS-catcher -L
 ```
-which lists all devices that are supported by your software build.
-If particular hardware is not listed here it might be needed to rebuild AIS-catcher after installing the required supporting libraries.
+This lists all devices for which support is included.
+If particular hardware is not listed here, you might have to install the necessary libraries and rebuild AIS-catcher.

 To start AIS demodulation, print some occasional statistics (every 10 seconds) and broadcast AIS messages via UDP, we can use the following command:
 ```console